 Previous Government Policy Statements have funded resealing, rehabilitating, and drainage maintenance activities through the State Highway Maintenance activity class.
-The State Highway Pothole Prevention activity class differs from this approach as it is ringfenced to fund resealing, rehabilitating, and drainage maintenance activities on state highways and will not fund other maintenance activities.
+The State Highway Pothole Prevention activity class differs from this approach as it is ring-fenced to fund resealing, rehabilitating, and drainage maintenance activities on state highways and will not fund other maintenance activities.

-This activity class is paired with a focus on achieving long-term maintenance outcomes of 2 percent of the state highway network renewed each year and 9 percent of the state highway network resealed each year, and increasing requirements for potholes to be fixed within 24 hours.
+This activity class is paired with a focus on achieving long-term maintenance outcomes of 2 percent of the state highway network rehabilitated each year and 9 percent of the state highway network resurfaced each year, and increasing requirements for potholes to be fixed within 24 hours.
+Achievement of these long-term maintenance outcomes will be tracked and monitored by the NZTA as part of the Performance and Efficiency Plan.